santlerson/sbs/README.md

   restore
 ~~~

-SBS will automatically back up ann encrypted form of your files to Google Drive.
+SBS will automatically back up an encrypted form of your files to Google Drive.

 Backup in two simple steps: